 English 314.
 (Formerly English 34a and 34b.)
 The Novel.
 Three hours.
+Prerequisites: English 101 and 102, and two courses in literature.

 History, development, and survey of the English novel and the American novel from their beginnings to 1920; content and literary characteristics of the different types of novels; foreign influences; extensive reading and discussion of the different types of novels.